 - Washing your utensils, surfaces and hands after touching raw meat

-It’s easy to get caught up in the holidays and forget your normal routine, but for people with chronic conditions, this can spell trouble.
-Always be sure to pack your medication for trips — if you do forget it, call your physician so they can send a prescription to a pharmacy near you.
+It’s easy to get caught up in the holidays and forget your normal routine.
+But for people with chronic conditions, this can spell trouble.
+Always be sure to pack your medications when you travel.
+If you do forget them, call your physician so they can send a prescription to a pharmacy near you.

 Think Before You Eat

-You should also be careful of what you eat.
+You should also be careful about what you eat.
 Overeating and drinking can lead to many health issues, from acid reflux to heart attacks.
 Stay safe by:

-- Balance your plate, eating half fruits or vegetables and half of other foods like carbohydrates and meats
+- Balancing your plate, eating half fruits and vegetables and half carbohydrates and meats

-- Eating slowly and only in small portions
+- Eating slowly and keeping your portions small

 Unwrap With Care

 Finally, even unwrapping gifts can present risks of cuts and lacerations, especially if they’re wrapped in thick plastic.
 “When using knives, box cutters or scissors, always be careful as you cut open objects.
 Be sure to stow sharp objects away and out of children’s reach when they aren’t in use so they don’t get lost in the wrapping paper,” Dr. Gonzalez recommends.

 Even the best laid out health and safety plans can go awry.
 That’s why it’s important you know the Emergency Department or urgent care nearest you just in case.